nwshane/nwshane.github.io/projects/_posts/2015-10-07-place_ge_scraper.markdown

 tags: open_source scraper JumpStartGeorgia
 github-url: https://github.com/JumpStartGeorgia/Place-ge-Scraper
 ---
-Place.ge contains a large subset of the real estate market in Georgia.
-In the context of our partnership with [ISET (the International School of Economics in Tbilisi)](http://www.iset.ge/), JumpStart Georgia agreed to retrieve and organize the real estate data on place.ge for subsequent economic analysis.
-I wrote [the code]({{github-url}}) to scrape the data and save it to a database.
+The folks at [ISET (the International School of Economics in Tbilisi)](http://www.iset.ge/) wanted to analyze the state of Georgia's real estate market, so we wrote a [scraper]({{github-url}}) to get that data for them.
+Our source was place.ge, an online real estate market in Georgia.